lupyuen/lupyuen.github.io/src/zig.md

 -   [__"Compile a C/C++ Project with Zig"__](https://zig.news/kristoff/compile-a-c-c-project-with-zig-368j)

 -   [__"How serious (is) Zig about replacing C?"__](https://www.reddit.com/r/Zig/comments/urifjd/how_serious_zig_about_replacing_c/?utm_medium=android_app&utm_source=share)

+Thus we might enjoy the benefits of Zig, without rewriting in Zig!

 _How is this relevant to Embedded Apps and NuttX?_